 Richard Ansett

-WAFFLE HOUSE INDEX, USA 2017 (from ‘American Road Trip’ zine © Richard Ansett (for Ed Ruscha Twenty-six Gasoline Stations, 1963)
+9 WAFFLE HOUSES, USA 2017 (from ‘American Road Trip’ zine © Richard Ansett (for Ed Ruscha Twenty-six Gasoline Stations, 1963)

 ‘The Waffle House Index’ is an informal metric used by FEMA the Federal Emergency Management Agency to determine the effect of a major storm and the likely scale of assistance required for disaster recovery.
 The geographical concentration of Waffle Houses and their 24 hour, 7 day a week opening times combined with their fixed menus makes the Waffle House chain an invaluable resource for the evaluation of the effects of any major storm on communities, through the assessment of any change in opening times and menus.